-- 1. an executed Deed of Assignment (or a certified copy thereof) or any document proving the assignment, such as an original declaration signed by both parties confirming the existence of said assignment.
-The assignment does not need to be notarized or legalized; and - 2. an application, signed by the owner of the registration or agent, containing: - a.the registration number; - b. the name and address of the owner of the registration; and - c.the name and address of the agent.
+- 1. an original Deed of Assignment (or a certified copy thereof) or any original document proving the assignment, such as an original declaration signed by both parties confirming the existence of the said assignment; and - 2. an original power of attorney signed on behalf of the assignee.
+Neither the assignment nor the power of attorney needs to be notarized or legalized.